ssfsx17/ffpnp/Combat.md

 Mini - Evasion is increased by 50, but Defense is zero.
 Physical damage output is zero.

 Oil - Take double damage from Fire element.
+Also doubles the damage suffered from Burning status.

 Old - Each attribute is decreased by 10 per round.
 When the status ends, the attributes are restored to normal.